Emo (album)

 Emo is the tenth studio album by the American punk rock band Screeching Weasel.
-It was released on May 18, 1999 through Ben Weasel's and John Jughead's label Panic Button Records.
+It was released on May 18, 1999, through Ben Weasel's and John Jughead's label Panic Button Records.
 It was their first full-length album released through Panic Button Records, recorded in Chicago during the blizzard of 1999.
-Although the title of the album is a tongue-in-cheek reference to the emo scene, the songwriting on the album is extremely emotional and confessional.
-Vocalist-lyricist Ben Weasel had used this style of songwriting many times on previous albums, but this marked a noticeable change in tone.

 Track listing

 All songs written by Ben Weasel, except "Linger" written by Noel Hogan and Dolores O'Riordan.